 Teaching vocabulary is all about the nitty-gritty.
 It’s important to make sure that when your child is learning a new word, they have all the tools they need to thoroughly understand the newest addition to their vocabulary vault.

-Working on a single word with detail (and repetition!) helps ensure your child not only knows the word using their recall skills but can also only recognize and comprehend its use.
+Working on a single word with detail (and repetition!) helps ensure your child not only knows the word using their recall skills but can also recognize and comprehend its use.

 Help Them Help Themselves